taskforcesh/bullmq/docs/gitbook/guide/queues/removing-jobs.md

 # Clean

-Removes jobs in specific state but keeps some withing a certain grace period.
+Removes jobs in a specific state, but keeps jobs within a certain grace period.

 ```typescript
 import { Queue } from 'bullmq';